 On laptops, however, the upgrade process may not be quite so simple.
 Typically there is a door along the bottom providing access to the drive.
 Other laptops, like Apple’s MacBooks, don’t have removable storage.
-Read the specifications on the manufacturer’s websites on how to properly change a laptop’s drive.
+Read the specifications on the manufacturer’s websites on how to change a laptop’s drive properly.

 External means a hard drive is located outside the PC and typically connects through a USB or Thunderbolt cable.
 This option is typically slower due to the connection, but it can also be detached from the parent PC without any major issues.

-In addition to internal and external, a hard drive can be a hard disk drive (HDD) or a solid-state drive (SSD).
-There’s a huge difference between the two that we explain in a separate article, SSD vs HDD.
+Besides internal and external, a hard drive can be a hard disk drive (HDD) or a solid-state drive (SSD).
+There’s a huge difference between the two that we explain in a separate article, SSD versus HDD.
 However, here are the shorter explanations:

 HDD: Hard drive disks use a spinning magnetic disk that holds information inscribed in very tiny tracks — a bit like a record player.
-This requires moving parts, specifically heads to read and write data to the disk as needed, and propulsion to spin the disk.
-It’s a simple method, making HDDs very inexpensive to purchase, especially when creating very large storage setups.
+This requires moving parts, specifically heads to read and write data to the disk as needed and propulsion to spin the disk.
+It’s a simple method, making HDDs very inexpensive to purchase, especially when creating extensive storage setups.

-SSD: There are no moving parts in solid-state drives.
+SSD: There are no moving parts in SSDs.
 Instead, these drives use semiconductors that store information by changing the electrical state of very tiny capacitors.
 They are much faster than HDDs and can store information more easily without the risk of parts wearing out.
 SSDs are why modern PCs boot up so fast.

 Speed: The speed of a hard drive depends on how fast it can read or write data.
 The connection to the PC also factors in.
 A poor connection can bottleneck the data flow and, ultimately, impact the machine’s performance.
 For mechanical hard drives, the spin speed is also essential: 7,200RPM drives, for example, are faster than 5,400RPM drives.
 Both are far slower than SSDs.